OfficeDev/office-js-docs-pr/docs/develop/add-ins-with-angular2.md

 ## Consider wrapping Fabric components with Angular components

-We recommend using [Office UI Fabric](https://developer.microsoft.com/fabric#/fabric-js) styling in your add-in.
-Fabric includes components that come in several versions, including a version [based on TypeScript](https://github.com/OfficeDev/office-ui-fabric-js).
+We recommend using [UI Fabric](https://developer.microsoft.com/fabric#) styling in your add-in.
+UI Fabric for the web is available in two flavors:
+- [Fabric React](https://developer.microsoft.com/fabric#/controls/web) provides robust, up-to-date, accessible components that are highly customizable.
+- [Fabric Core](https://developer.microsoft.com/fabric#/styles/web) is a collection of CSS classes and Sass mixins that give you access to Fabric's colors, animations, fonts, icons and grid.
 Consider using Fabric components in your add-in by wrapping them in Angular components.
 For an example that shows you how to do this, see [Word Style Checking Add-in Built on Angular](https://github.com/OfficeDev/Word-Add-in-Angular2-StyleChecker).
 Note, for example, how the Angular component defined in [fabric.textfield.wrapper](https://github.com/OfficeDev/Word-Add-in-Angular2-StyleChecker/blob/master/app/shared/office-fabric-component-wrappers/fabric.textfield.wrapper.component.ts) imports the Fabric file TextField.ts, where the Fabric component is defined.

 ## Using the Office Dialog API with Angular